-1. Public parks provide the opportunity to be physically active.
-Physical activity is an essential part of an individual's efforts to stay healthy, fight obesity and prevent chronic conditions that lead to coronary disease, high blood pressure and diabetes.

-2. Parks have true economic benefits.
+- 1. Public parks provide the opportunity to be physically active.
+Physical activity is an essential part of an individual's efforts to stay healthy, fight obesity and prevent chronic conditions that lead to coronary disease, high blood pressure and diabetes. - 2.
+Parks have true economic benefits.
 Proximity to a park improves property value.
-Parks provide increased local and regional revenue from heritage tourism, steady jobs, and numerous small business benefits.

-3. Parks provide vital green space in a fastdeveloping American landscape, and keep our living environment healthy.

-4. Parks preserve critical wildlife habitat while providing enjoyment and educational opportunities for children and families.

-5. Parks provide a meeting place where community members can develop social ties, and where healthy behavior is modeled and admired.

-6. Leisure activities in parks improve moods, reduce stress and enhance a sense of wellness.

-7. Recreational programs provide organized, structured, enjoyable activities for all ages.
-Quality recreational programs facilitate safety, good sportsmanship and community participation.

-8. Community recreation services provide a refuge of safety for at-risk youth and give valuable life lessons to help steer young people to success.

-9. Therapeutic recreation is an outlet that individuals with disabilities have to be physically active, socially engaged and cognitively stimulated.

-10. Public parks embody the American tradition of preserving public lands for the benefit and use of all.
+Parks provide increased local and regional revenue from heritage tourism, steady jobs, and numerous small business benefits. - 3.
+Parks provide vital green space in a fastdeveloping American landscape, and keep our living environment healthy. - 4.
+Parks preserve critical wildlife habitat while providing enjoyment and educational opportunities for children and families. - Parks provide a meeting place where community members can develop social ties, and where healthy behavior is modeled and admired - 6.
+Leisure activities in parks improve moods, reduce stress and enhance a sense of wellness - 7.
+Recreational programs provide organized, structured, enjoyable activities for all ages.
+Quality recreational programs facilitate safety, good sportsmanship and community participation. - 8.
+Community recreation services provide a refuge of safety for at-risk youth and give valuable life lessons to help steer young people to success. - Therapeutic recreation is an outlet that individuals with disabilities have to be physically active, socially engaged and cognitively stimulated. - 10.
+Public parks embody the American tradition of preserving public lands for the benefit and use of all.

-Summarized from the original

-By Richard J. Dolesh, Monica Hobbs Vinluan and Michael Phillips
+Summarized from the original by Richard J. Dolesh, Monica Hobbs Vinluan and Michael Phillips

-- Linkages for a statewide network of trails - Safe non-motorized transportation routes - Conservation of green space and wildlife habitat - Environmental quality education opportunities - Transportation alternative - Connect with existing and proposed bicycle lanes
+- Environmental quality education opportunities - Transportation alternative - Connect with existing and proposed bicycle lanes